Running. That’s what she did best, Ana thought to herself as she laced her tennis.

 But now she was prepared.
 Each town she moved to she found a loop.
 A place she could pound the stress of the day into the pavement.
 She learned that no matter where she was in this world, she could always find a bit of nature.
 Something to remind her of her roots, where she came from, and where her heart will always be.
 Nature just always seemed to be predictable and balanced for her, unlike her current lifestyle.

 And it was free.
 No fitness center dues out here in the sun.

 She took the sidewalk from her apartment, down the tree shaded sidewalk for a mile or so, and then she broke off into the park.
 She was growing to love this particular little loop.
 She had only been in this town less than a week, so finding this bit of gold so soon was a Godsend.
 This was such a pretty little park in the summer.
 She ran up and down gentle hills, through the woods, over a river on a cute old walking bridge, behind the lake, to the duck pond, and back to the sidewalk to return home.
 Four miles and some change.
 And she could do it with ease.

 It was early June, and the earth was starting to come out of its hibernation.
 The grass was greening, the underbrush in the woods grew thicker, and the flowers started to blossom.
 The buds on the trees promised leaves soon, and the animals seemed happy to scamper around freely.
-A little late for spring fever she laughed to herself.

 Her favorite time of the day was always sunset.
 Watching the world start to glow soothed her anxious spirit.
 Oranges, reds, sometimes even purples would streak across the sky in a brilliant display each evening, just before the sun slid behind the horizon.
 Sometimes the sky vibrated orange radiance, other nights it was windier and darker and the intricate blues and purples swirled interchangeably across its broad canvas.